Theory of harmonica tuning

 Most musical instruments today are tuned to what is called 12-tone equal temperament (12TET) using a reference frequency (pitch) of A4 = 440 Hz (1 Hz = 1 Hertz = one cycle of oscillation per second).
 This intonation (tuning scheme) is a common standard that ensures that different instruments sound good together and that each instrument sounds reasonably good independent of which key it is played in.

-12TET is characterized by (1) a doubling of the frequency for each octave and (2) a division of the octave in twelve equal steps (semitones).
+12TET is characterized by (1) a doubling of the frequency for each octave and (2) a division of the octave in twelve equal steps – semitones.
 The first property is common to most tuning schemes.
-The second property means that a semitone step increases the frequency with a factor of
+The second property means that a semitone step increases the frequency with a certain factor x and if this is repeated 12 times one reaches a doubling of the frequency:

 Note that a musical interval (step) involves two notes whose (fundamental) frequencies stand to each other in a certain ratio, like two for the common octave or 1.059 for a 12TET semitone.